riddochc/get-youtube/README.md

-In case I'm not the only one who's irritated with youtube's usability lately, this is a simple script I've thrown together to deal with links to youtube.
+In case I'm not the only one who's irritated with youtube's usability lately, this is a simple script I've thrown together to deal with links to music on youtube.

 All the heavy lifting is done by the prerequisites: